je-nunez/perf_record_to_NewRelic/README.md

 # perf_record_NewRelic_wrapper

-A Linux Performance Counter to NewRelic wrapper in C, using the NewRelic Agent SDK (embedded mode in your application).
+A Linux Performance Counters to NewRelic wrapper in C, using `perf record` and `perf report` to relying to the NewRelic via its Agent SDK (embedded mode).

 ( For an example of the overall structure instrumenting your C application with the NewRelic Agent SDK (embedded mode), please refer to the previous project, https://github.com/je-nunez/NewRelic_instrumentation_SDK )